-- 1. The financial statements and notes are in accordance with the Australian Charities and Not-for-profit Commission Act 2012: - (a) Comply with Australian Accounting Standards Reduced Disclosure Requirements; and - (b) Give a true and fair view of the financial position as at 30 June 2017 and of the performance for the financial year ended on that date of the Company. - 2.
-In the directors' opinion, subject to note 17 in the financial report, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- 1. The financial statements and notes are in accordance with the Australian Charities and Not-for-profit Commission Act 2012: - (a) Comply with Australian Accounting Standards Reduced Disclosure Requirements; and - (b) Give a true and fair view of the financial position as at 30 June 2018 and of the performance for the financial year ended on that date of the Company. - 2.
+In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.